-Jun e 30, L
+hs Ended ne 30,

-2015 2014
+2015 20 014

 Increase (decrease) in drafts payable \$ (12.4) \$ 8.6

 Uncertainties.
-We own and operate a high-pressure pipeline and underground natural gas and NGL storage reservoirs and associated facilities near Bayou Corne, Louisiana.
+The Partnership owns and operates a high-pressure pipeline and underground natural gas and NGL storage reservoirs and associated facilities near Bayou Corne, Louisiana.
 In August 2012, a large sinkhole formed in the vicinity of this pipeline and underground storage reservoirs.
-We are seeking to recover our losses from responsible parties.
-We have sued Texas Brine Company, LLC ("Texas Brine"), the operator of a failed cavern in the area and its insurers, seeking recovery for these losses.
-We have also sued Occidental Chemical Company and Legacy Vulcan Corp. f/k/a Vulcan Materials Company, two Chlor-Alkali plant operators that participated in Texas Brine's operational decisions regarding the mining of the failed cavern.
-We also filed a claim with our insurers, which our insurers denied.
-We disputed the denial and sued our insurers, but we have agreed to stay the matter pending resolution of our claims against Texas Brine and its insurers.
-In August 2014, we received a partial settlement with respect to the Texas Brine claims in the amount of \$6.1 million, but additional claims remain outstanding.
-We cannot give assurance that we will be able to fully recover our losses through insurance recovery or claims against responsible parties.
+The Partnership is seeking to recover its losses from responsible parties.
+The Partnership has sued Texas Brine Company, LLC ("Texas Brine"), the operator of a failed cavern in the area and its insurers, seeking recovery for these losses.
+The Partnership has also sued Occidental Chemical Company and Legacy Vulcan Corp. f/k/a Vulcan Materials Company, two Chlor-Alkali plant operators that participated in Texas Brine's operational decisions regarding the mining of the failed cavern.
+The Partnership also filed a claim with its insurers, which the Partnership's insurers denied.
+The Partnership disputes the denial and sued its insurers, but has agreed to stay the matter pending resolution of its claims against Texas Brine and its insurers.
+In August 2014, the Partnership received a partial settlement with respect to the Texas Brine claims in the amount of \$6.1 million, but additional claims remain outstanding.
+The Partnership cannot give assurance that the Partnership will be able to fully recover its losses through insurance recovery or claims against responsible parties.